Hasib345/Blender-Text-Editor-Essentials/README.md

 # Blender-Text-Editor-Essentials
-This is a blender addon for adding features to improve work follow in text editor Even though there are many addons for improving featues But most are either not upto date or lacks other featues
+Even though there are many addons for improving features, this is a blender addon for adding features to improve work follow in text editor.
+However, the majority are either out of date or lack other features.

-Goal of this repostory is to make bring all the features of free addon in to one and update them .
+The goal of this repository is to consolidate and update all of the features of free addons.